GuangjingYan/ancient-calligraphy-visualization/README.md

 # ancient-calligraphy-visualization
-Chinese ancient calligraphy data visualization demo
+This is a Chinese ancient calligraphy data visualization demo